Jodi Kantor: Awards

 Kantor is the recipient of awards from PEN America, the Feminist Press and the Los Angeles Press Club.
-She was selected by Crain's Magazine as one of "Forty Under Forty" promising New Yorkers, by the Hollywood Reporter as one of the most powerful women in entertainment, by ReCode as one of the most influential people in media or technology in 2017, and by Time Magazine as one of the 100 most influential people of that year.
-In 2018, she received the George Polk Award, the McGill Medal for Journalistic Courage from the Grady College of Journalism.
+She was selected by Crain's Magazine as one of "Forty Under Forty" promising New Yorkers, by the Hollywood Reporter as one of the most powerful women in entertainment, by ReCode as one of the most influential people in media or technology in 2017, and by Time magazine as one of the 100 most influential people of that year.

+In 2018, Kantor received the George Polk Award, the McGill Medal for Journalistic Courage from the Grady College of Journalism.
 The New York Times won the 2018 Pulitzer Prize for Public Service for Kantor's and Meghan Twohey's reporting, sharing the award with Ronan Farrow at The New Yorker.
 She was one of three people from her Columbia class to have won a Pulitzer Prize, alongside journalist Harriet Ryan and composer Tom Kitt.
-In 2019, she received a John Jay Award from her alma mater, Columbia College.
+In 2019, Kantor received a John Jay Award from her alma mater, Columbia College.